“True philosophy entails relearning to see the world anew.”

 Introduction to Philosophy, Classics (x2) – Fall 2024, In Person and Online-Asynchronous sections.

-Different philosophers’ views on the nature of wisdom, the problem of universals, the nature and possibility of knowledge, rationalism and empiricism as responses to skepticism, the nature of the mind and its relation to matter, value realism and value relativism, arguments for the existence of God.
+Different philosophers’ views on the nature of wisdom and reason, the problem of universals, the nature and possibility of knowledge, rationalism and empiricism as responses to skepticism, the nature of the mind and its relation to matter, value realism and value relativism, arguments for the existence of God.
 These topics were explored through an in-depth study of key passages from Plato, Aristotle, Descartes, Hume (among others).
 The course was also designed to introduce the basics of argumentative essay writing.

 Introduction to Philosophy, Classics (x3) – Fall and Winter 2022, In Person.